Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Ascot Vale had a median taxpayer income of $60,258 and an average income of $82,819 in financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-These figures were among the highest in Australia, contrasting with Greater Melbourne's median income of $54,892 and average income of $73,761.
-Based on Wage Price Index growth of 12.16% since financial year 2022, estimated incomes as of September 2025 would be approximately $67,585 (median) and $92,890 (average).
-According to the 2021 Census, household, family, and personal incomes in Ascot Vale ranked highly nationally, between the 78th and 85th percentiles.
-Income distribution showed that 26.3% of individuals earned between $1,500 and $2,999, consistent with broader trends across the area at 32.8%.
+The Ascot Vale SA2 had a median taxpayer income of $60,258 and an average income of $82,819 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This is notably higher than Greater Melbourne's median income of $54,892 and average income of $73,761 during the same period.
+By September 2025, accounting for a 12.16% growth in wages since financial year 2022, estimated incomes would be approximately $67,585 (median) and $92,890 (average).
+In Ascot Vale, household, family, and personal incomes ranked highly nationally, between the 77th and 85th percentiles in 2021 Census figures.
+Income distribution data showed that 26.3% of individuals earned between $1,500 - $2,999, which was consistent with broader trends across the area showing 32.8% in the same category.
 Economic strength was evident with 37.5% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-High housing costs consumed 15.2% of income, but strong earnings placed disposable income at the 78th percentile nationally.
+Despite high housing costs consuming 15.2% of income, disposable income remained at the 78th percentile nationally.
 The area's SEIFA income ranking placed it in the 8th decile.

 Frequently Asked Questions - Income